George Atkinson (climber)

 George Atkinson (born 29 May 1994) is an English climber.
 At the age of sixteen he became the youngest ever person to complete the Seven Summits Challenge by climbing to the summit of the highest mountain on each of seven continents.
 He completed the challenge on 26 May 2011 when he reached the summit of Mount Everest.

 Atkinson was 16 years and 362 days old when he completed the challenge which beat previous record holder Johnny Collinson who completed the challenge at 17 years and 296 days old.

 His record stood for seven months, until it was bested by Jordan Romero, who completed the challenge on 24 December 2011 at the age of 15.
-George has recently submitted his PhD thesis in mathematical biology at the University of Oxford.